I’ve posted this before but Todd asked me to repost it as people are asking him about the time we first met in person. So, here it is.

 Three months later, true to his word, he’s back around.

-He’s still here.
-Six years later, he’s still here.
-Six years ago this week my life didn’t just change, it started.
+Six seven years later, he’s still here.
+Six seven years ago my life didn’t just change, it started.